turpialdev/website/_portfolio/tidbit/en.md

         image: /img/portfolio/airways.png
         image_pointer: Tidbit won Startup Fan Favorite Award at eMerge Americas, 2018
         synthesis_title: Built using agile methodologies
-        synthesis: "TidBit Social branding agency did a lot of work defining the look of the app while Turpial, with more experience on UX/UI helped ensure usability and good experience in the design
+        synthesis: "TidBit Social branding agency did a lot of work defining the look of the app while Turpial, with more experience on UX/UI helped ensure usability and good experience in the design. <br>
 We worked using agile methodologies with daily standup meetings, planning the work for each iteration and making sure everyone was on the same page and with the same vision."
         fun_fact: Turpial started to work on Tidbit Social in 2016 when Washington, DC-based entrepreneurs came to us with this idea.
         image_sm: /img/portfolio/tidbit/first_steps/sm.png